 Eight months ago, the container brought from overseas would cost about $300 US, but now it’s $900 US upwards.

-Applications for the HomeBuilder program have closed and at this stage, changes will not be made.
-However, the industry predicts timber processing mills will be under pressure to meet the demand first least the next six months.
+HomeBuilder application program have closed, and at this stage, changes will not be made.
+However, the industry predicts that timber processing mills will be under pressure to meet the demand for at least the next six months.